El Mercado de Los Ángeles

 El Mercado de Los Ángeles, sometimes referred to simply as El Mercadito, is a market located in Boyle Heights on the corner of 1st Street and Lorena Street.
 El Mercado is a three-floor indoor shopping center that offers dining and restaurant services, entertainment with live mariachi bands and shopping from various vendors.
 The market is located by the Metro E Line's Indiana Station located two blocks east.

 History

 The market was built in 1968 as a multi-ethnic market.
 On the former site of the Boyle Heights Lumber Company, Pedro Rosado acquired majority shares and became owner of the market in 1988.
 Pedro and his wife, Mercedes, worked tirelessly to build and maintain the market—Mercedes continuing her efforts well into her 80s.
 That mother, who worked so hard alongside her father.

+The music video for "Epa" by Becky G was filmed at El Mercado de Los Ángeles.

 The Third Floor and Restaurant

 The third floor contains one restaurant named El Mercadito de Los Mariachis. is themed in to three different restaurants representing different cities of Mexico that make up the one large restaurant.
 Mariachi bands play on the restaurant's three stages, which are all built to different Latin themes.